 4) New Tools to Make Life Easier

 There’s a ton of useful tech out there to help you do your job better.
-Sometimes it’s a matter of putting up the cash or researching the best ones to invest in.
-You might test out some new tools and services or upgrade what you currently have.
-Consider things like marketing automation subscriptions, software upgrades, social listening tools, etc.
+This is a great time to test out some new tools and services or upgrade what you currently have for things like marketing automation, software upgrades, social listening tools, etc.

 Because many marketing tools require upfront subscription payments for the year rather than recurring monthly payments, they’re convenient places to stash your end-of-year marketing budget surpluses.

-(Some of our favorite lifesaving tools this year were Hubspot for marketing automation, Wonder and CubeYou for market insights, and Meltwater and Cision for media promotions.)
+Tip: Here’s a roundup of 100+ super useful tools for content marketing to check out.
+Also, some of our favorite life-saving tools this year were Hubspot for marketing automation, CubeYou for market insights, and Meltwater and Cision for media promotions.

 5) Helpful Research

-Data storytelling is one of the best ways to create fresh content, but it relies on a fair amount of groundwork.
-If you don’t have the bandwidth or knowhow, commissioning a report, data analysis of your contact database, or data onboarding service to uncover interesting insights is an easy way to do it.
-Not only can these reports give you useful business intelligence to shape your strategies but they also make for valuable content to package up for your target customers.
+Data storytelling is one of the best ways to create fresh content, but it requires a fair amount of groundwork.
+If you don’t have the bandwidth or knowhow, consider commissioning a report, investing in data analysis of your contact database, or using a data onboarding service to uncover interesting insights.

-Sometimes the value of great content isn’t seen for some time after publication.
-More and more, we’re seeing clients prioritize producing evergreen content with long-tail distribution plans to keep leads, traffic, and impressions flowing for months and even years.
+Great content can provide value long after it’s been published.
+More and more, we’re seeing clients produce evergreen content with long-tail distribution plans to keep leads, traffic, and impressions flowing for months and even years.

-You should view your content production as a one-time, long-term investment; its distribution offers direct return on your dollar.
+Look for ways to boost what you already have.
 Review the content you’ve produced this year, and select a few all-stars to amplify distribution with your remaining marketing budget.
-A little extra firepower in the form of social promo, native placements, experimental targeting, event partnerships, influencer engagement, or your other favorite channels can give those pieces the visibility they need and add last-minute results to your year-end tally.
+A little extra firepower in the form of social promo, native placements, experimental targeting, event partnerships, influencer engagement, etc. can give those pieces the visibility they need and add last-minute results to your year-end tally.
 This is especially smart for cornerstone content, such as e-books or videos.